dangreenisrael/eslint-plugin-jest-formatting/docs/rules/padding-around-describe-blocks.md

 ## Rule Details

-This rule enforces a line of padding before _and_ after 1 or more `beforeEach` statements
+This rule enforces a line of padding before _and_ after 1 or more `describe` statements

 Note that it doesn't add/enforce a padding line if it's the last statement in its scope